 16/10/2020 was the last day in which I walked less than 10,000 steps, I haven’t missed a day since.
 There were days where I walked 8,000-9,000 and realised that in the evening, that’s when I started walking from the kitchen to the living room and back until I got to 10,000.
 That wasn’t too bad.

-On days that I naturally walked more than 10,000 there was no action for me to take, perfect.
+On days that I naturally walked more than 10,000 steps, there was no action for me to take, perfect.

 However, what about the time I was tired, about to go to bed and saw I only did 4,500 steps?
 I actually felt so bad about breaking the “streak” that I walked (indoors) for over an hour before hitting the 10,000 and going to bed.